splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-business-hours.rst

       :width: 99%
       :alt: Schedule preview with back-to-back responder shifts.

-Skyler reorders the responders so responders have a week off between their business hours shift and their weeknights shift and uses the schedule preview to confirm that the responders are ordered appropriately.
+Skyler reorders the responders so responders have a week off between their business-hours shift and their weeknights shift and uses the schedule preview to confirm that the responders are ordered appropriately.

 .. image:: /_images/incident-intelligence/Reordered-Responders.png
       :width: 99%